Automatically designing CNN architectures using genetic algorithm for image classification: Experiment Design

 In order to show the effectiveness and efficiency of the proposed algorithm, the state-of-the-art algorithms are selected as the peer competitors to the proposed algorithm.
 Particularly, the peer competitors are chosen from three different categories.

-The first refers to the state-of-the-art CNNs that are manually designed, including ResNet~\cite{he2016deep}, DenseNet~\cite{huang2017densely}, VGG~\cite{simonyan2014very}, Maxout~\cite{goodfellow2013maxout}, Network in Network~\cite{lin2013network}, Highway Network~\cite{srivastava2015highway} and All-CNN~\cite{springenberg2014striving}.
-Specifically, two versions of ResNet, i.e., the ResNet models with a depth of $101$ and $1,202$, are used since both of them have shown promising performance.
-For the convenience, they are named ResNet (depth=$101$) and ResNet (depth=$1,202$), respectively.
+The first refers to the state-of-the-art CNNs that are manually designed, including ResNet~\cite{he2016deep}, DenseNet~\cite{huang2017densely}, VGGNet~\cite{simonyan2014very}, Maxout~\cite{goodfellow2013maxout}, Network in Network~\cite{lin2013network}, Highway Network~\cite{srivastava2015highway} and All-CNN~\cite{springenberg2014striving}.
+Specifically, two versions of ResNet, i.e., the ResNet models with a depth of $110$ and $1,202$, are used for the comparison.
+For the convenience, they are named ResNet (depth=$110$) and ResNet (depth=$1,202$), respectively.
+Among all the ResNet versions investigated in the seminal paper~\cite{he2016deep}, ResNet (depth=$110$) is the winner in terms of the classification accuracy on CIFAR10, and ResNet (depth=$1,202$) is the most complex version, which is the main reason for selecting them for the comparison.
+For the DenseNet, we use the version named ``DenseNet-BC'' that achieved the promising classification accuracy but also has the least number of parameters among its all variants~\cite{huang2017densely}.
 Note that, most algorithms from this category are the champions in the large-scale visual recognition challenges in recent years~\cite{ILSVRC15}.

-The second and the third contain the algorithms discovering the best architectures of CNNs using a semi-automatic way and an automatic manner, respectively.
-Specifically, Genetic CNN~\cite{xie2017genetic}, Hierarchical Evolution~\cite{liu2017hierarchical}, EAS~\cite{zoph2016neural} and Block-QNN-S~\cite{zhong2017practical} belong to the second category, while Large-scale Evolution~\cite{real2017large}, CGP-CNN~\cite{suganuma2017genetic}, NAS~\cite{zoph2016neural} and MetaQNN~\cite{baker2016designing} fall into the third category.
-In addition, algorithms from these two categories are all proposed in the last two years.
+The second and the third contain the CNN architecture design algorithms from the ``automatic+manually tuning'' and the ``automatic'' categories, respectively.
+Specifically, Genetic CNN~\cite{xie2017genetic}, Hierarchical Evolution~\cite{liu2017hierarchical}, EAS~\cite{zoph2016neural}, Block-QNN-S~\cite{zhong2017practical}, DARTS~\cite{liu2018darts}, and NSANet~\cite{zoph2018learning} belong to the second category, while Large-scale Evolution~\cite{real2017large}, CGP-CNN~\cite{suganuma2017genetic}, NAS~\cite{zoph2016neural} and MetaQNN~\cite{baker2016designing} fall into the third category.
+In the comparison, we choose two versions of NASNet, i.e., NASNet-B and NASNet-A+cutout, which are the ones having the least number of parameters and the best classification accuracy, respectively.
+Specifically, the ``cutout'' refers to a regularization method~\cite{devries2017improved} used in the training of CNNs, which could improve the final performance.

-Note that, the term ``semi-automatic'' means that expertise in CNNs must be provided before we use the corresponding architecture discovering algorithms.
-For example, EAS works on a base CNN which has already shown a good classification accuracy for the given data and QNN presumes a predefined big CNN where its discovered CNNs are embedded.
-This is opposite to the term ``automatic'' that no expertise in CNNs is needed when using the algorithms from this category.
-Obviously, the proposed algorithm in this paper is automatic.